days

 Estrogen and progesterone affect inner-ear function.
 When the inner ears do not function at their full capacity, you may feel dizzy.
 Another cause of dizziness is dehydration which can happen from prolonged hot flashes or night sweats.

-Tingling or Shock-Like Feelings in Arms, Hands, Legs, or Feet
+Tingling Or Shock-Like Feelings In Arms, Hands, Legs, Or Feet

 Estrogen also plays a role in the central nervous system.
 Declining levels can cause intermittent discomfort in the extremities.
 This can feel like a tingling sensation under the skin, or you may experience what feels like a mild electrical shock.
 These sensations are harmless but can be aggravating.